GET TO KNOW THE FIVE-STEP REVENUE MODEL

 The five-step revenue model might look straightforward at first glance.
 As always, the devil’s in the detail and we’ve broken each step down for you.

-Big changes are coming for lessees.
+Big changes for lessees.
 The FRC’s latest update to FRS 102 brings lease accounting in line with international standards – meaning most leases will now need to be recognised on the balance sheet.

 FRED 82 brings some big changes, especially around revenue recognition and lease accounting.
 But it’s not just these areas, there are other important updates to FRS 102 that are worth highlighting too.